-- (5) Insert the main switch key. - 6 Set the control lever in the Neutral position. - 7 Raise the Neutral warm-up lever a little (both of cold engine and warm engine). - (8) Turn the main switch key to START position.
-Then, continuously push the key to operate the choke.
-Note: Choke operation is not necessary if the engine is warm. - (9) Stop pushing the key when the engine has started.
-The key returns to the original position automatically. - 1 Return the Neurtal warm-up lever to closed position.
+5 Insert the main switch key.

+- (6) Set the control lever in the Neutral position.
+Do not raise the Neutral warm-up lever when start the engine. - 7 Turn the main switch key to START positio. - (8) Release the key when the engine has started.
+The key returns to the original positio, automatically.

-The neutral warm-up lever can not be raised when the control lever shift is in Forward or Reverse.
+The neutral warm-up lever can not raise when the control lever shift in Forward or Reverse.